brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 Change [expr.prim.lambda.closure]{.sref}/4:

 ::: bq
-[4]{.pnum} The function call operator or operator template is declared `const` ([class.mfct.non-static]) if and only if the _lambda-expression_'s _parameter-declaration-clause_ is not followed by `mutable` [and the _lambda-declarator_ does not contain an explicit this parameter]{.addu}.
+[4]{.pnum} The function call operator or operator template is declared `const` ([class.mfct.non-static]) if and only if the _lambda-expression_'s _parameter-declaration-clause_ is not followed by `mutable` [and the _lambda-declarator_ does not contain an explicit object parameter]{.addu}.
 :::

 Change [expr.call]{.sref}/1-2.
-The intent is to reduce the restriction on static member functions to just the ones without an explicit this parameter (since otherwise it would prevent the typical `x.f()` use-cases from working, since `x.f` is later defined as a prvalue).
-We do not need to change p2 to refer to object member functions since explicit this functions are also regular static member functions, and this restriction would prevent such uses.
+The intent is to reduce the restriction on static member functions to just the ones without an explicit object parameter (since otherwise it would prevent the typical `x.f()` use-cases from working, since `x.f` is later defined as a prvalue).
+We do not need to change p2 to refer to object member functions since explicit object functions are also regular static member functions, and this restriction would prevent such uses.

 ::: bq
 [1]{.pnum} [...]
 The postfix expression shall have function type or function pointer type.
-For a call to a non-member function or to a static member function [that does not have an explicit this parameter ([dcl.fct])]{.addu}, the postfix expression shall either be an lvalue that refers to a function (in which case the function-to-pointer standard conversion ([conv.func]) is suppressed on the postfix expression), or have function pointer type.
+For a call to a non-member function or to a static member function [that does not have an explicit object parameter ([dcl.fct])]{.addu}, the postfix expression shall either be an lvalue that refers to a function (in which case the function-to-pointer standard conversion ([conv.func]) is suppressed on the postfix expression), or have function pointer type.

 [2]{.pnum} For a call to a non-static member function, the postfix expression shall be an implicit ([class.mfct.non-static], [class.static]) or explicit class member access whose _id-expression_ is a function member name, or a pointer-to-member expression selecting a function member; the call is as a member of the class object referred to by the object expression.
 In the case of an implicit class member access, the implied object is the one pointed to by `this`.